Gay Nazis myth: Origins

 Speculation on the supposed homosexuality of various Nazi leaders, especially Rudolf Hess, Baldur von Schirach, and Hitler himself, was popular in the media of the exiled German opposition.
-In the Soviet Union, Maxim Gorky claimed that "Eradicate homosexuals and fascism will disappear".
+In the Soviet Union, writer Maxim Gorky claimed that "eradicating homosexuals [will make] fascism disappear".
 Leftists, even those who were themselves gay, continued to hold an aversion to all non-monogamous or non-heterosexual sex.
 Gay antifascists had to stay in the closet in order to avoid rejection by their movement.

-Hitler exaggerated the homosexuality in the SA in order to justify the 1934 purge of the SA leadership (the Night of Long Knives).
+Hitler exaggerated the homosexuality in the SA in order to justify the 1934 purge of the SA leadership (the Night of the Long Knives).
 According to British historian Daniel Siemens, it was the Nazis, not the left, who were most responsible for the lasting impression of the SA as homosexual.